 There has been much discussion about the environmental benefits of using pultruded materials, but what about the products at the end of their useful life?
 Can such materials be reused?

 Fiber-reinforced polymer (FRP) composites can be recycled through pultrusion, by grinding and thermal reclaiming of fibers.
-However, current practices can produce dense components which nearly double the strength of plastic lumber and on par with oak planks.
+However, current practices can produce dense components that nearly double the strength of plastic lumber and are on par with oak planks.

-This post will take a look at the current efforts to recycle, reuse and recover.
+This post will examine current efforts to recycle, reuse, and recover.

 The American Composites Manufacturers Association (ACMA) has partnered with the Institute for Advanced Composites Manufacturing Innovation (IACMI) to develop an effective, scalable method of composite recycling.
-In collaboration with Owens Corning, Ashland ─ a global specialty materials company ─ and support from the University of Tennessee, the coalition devised a process for keeping scrap and used composites out of the landfills.
+In collaboration with Owens Corning, Ashland ─ a global specialty materials company ─ and with support from the University of Tennessee, the coalition devised a process to keep scrap and used composites out of landfills.

 - By 2030, 100% of U.S. plastic packaging will be recyclable or recoverable.

-Recent sustainability efforts are made all the more urgent when the growth of composite materials are expected to achieve a sharp upward trajectory.
-Attendees to ACMA’s first conference in 2018 first heard about being dedicated to the recycling of composites.
+Recent sustainability efforts are all the more urgent as the growth of composite materials is expected to follow a sharp upward trajectory.
+Attendees at ACMA’s first conference in 2018 first learned about its dedication to the recycling of composites.
 The process has potential applications in wind turbine blades, electronic circuit boards, and other items that have so far lagged behind in the recycling effort.

-To help achieve these goals, a set of principles were developed to guide its efforts.
-In this respect, the council developed Road Map to Reuse, a plan to achieve these goals and a push toward a circular economy for plastics in which these materials are kept in use for as long as possible and then repurposed instead of being disposed of.
+To help achieve these goals, a set of principles was developed to guide its efforts.
+In this respect, the council developed the Road Map to Reuse, a plan to achieve these goals and a push toward a circular economy for plastics, in which these materials are kept in use for as long as possible and then repurposed rather than disposed of.

-To compound matters, the global composites industry is growing due to the rise in demand for high-performance materials.
-In a Markets and Markets Report, the global composites market size is projected to grow at a compound annual growth rate (CAGR) of 8.8% from 2020 to 2025, up from $74.0 billion in 2020 to $112.8 billion.
-A further breakdown from its Glass Fiber Market Forecast, Research and Markets peg the growth of the glass fiber market at a compound annual growth rate (CAGR) of 4.27%, valued at $14, 193.55 million in 2019 growing to $19,837.62 million in 2027.
+To compound matters, the global composites industry is growing amid rising demand for high-performance materials.
+According to a Markets and Markets Report, the global composites market size is projected to grow at a compound annual growth rate (CAGR) of 8.8% from 2020 to 2025, reaching $112.8 billion from $74.0 billion in 2020.
+A further breakdown from its Glass Fiber Market Forecast, Research and Markets, pegs the growth of the glass fiber market at a compound annual growth rate (CAGR) of 4.27%, valued at $ 14,193.55 million in 2019, growing to $19,837.62 million in 2027.

-The growth in demand is understandable as glass fibers tout excellent corrosion resistance, higher stiffness and strength, and high tensile strength along with durability and high-temperature tolerance.
-These fibers find applications in broad end-use industries such as automotive, construction, marine, wind energy, aerospace & defense, and others.
+The growth in demand is understandable as glass fibers tout excellent corrosion resistance, higher stiffness and strength, and high tensile strength, along with durability and high-temperature tolerance.
+These fibers find applications across a broad range of end-use industries, including automotive, construction, marine, wind energy, aerospace & defense, and others.

-Many recycling methods for composites work by burning off (pyrolysis) or chemically dissolving (solvolysis) the resins from a composite part, so that the fibers can be reclaimed and reused.
+Many recycling methods for composites work by burning off (pyrolysis) or chemically dissolving (solvolysis) the resins from a composite part, allowing the fibers to be reclaimed and reused.
 Other recycling and research efforts are looking into methods for repurposing end-of-life (EoL) composite parts in their entirety, to achieve different goals so as to:

 - retain as much of the original fiber and resin’s mechanical properties as possible;